aiman-al-masoud/cinciarellang/README.md

 To build it on your favorite *nix system, run the `./build.sh` script.
 You'll want to have the Java ≥11 SDK installed.
 You can then run the interpreter from the (newly generated) `dist/` directory.

 ## Wiki 📚
-An informal description of the language is available on the wiki.
+An informal description of the language is available -˃ [on the wiki](./docs/wiki/README.md) ˂-.